 - Groundwater extraction typically needs a concession.
 Avoid illegal wells.

-- Desalination brine must be managed to avoid local marine impacts, which is especially sensitive near a reef.
+- Desalination brine must be managed to avoid local marine impacts, which is therefore not permitted near the Cabo Pulmo reef system.

 - Plan redundancy.
 A hybrid approach, like rainwater plus trucked water and a small RO unit, builds resilience during peak use.